omonimus1/competitive-programming/Lectures/data-structures/Lecture14.md

 ## Depth First Seach or DFS

-Depth first Traversarst Traversal of  a tree.
+* Depth first Traversarst Traversal of  a tree.
-It isa generally used for unconnected and undirected graph.
+* Used for unconnected and undirected graph.
+* The algorithm starts at the root node(select some arbitrary node as the root in case of the graph) and explores as far as possible along each branch before backtracking.

 It is used for:
 1. For a weighted graph, DFS traverls poduces the minmum spanning tree and all pair shorted tree.